brianjoubert/foam/Notes/CNC_thingys/Garage_pumping_Box.md

 - Flange with Power feedthrough like that [Link](https://www.lesker.com/newweb/feedthroughs/feedthroughs_technicalnotes_power.cfm?pgid=0)
 - We need to create a small flange with a ridge for the kapton gasket

-Finally we went for a simplyfied
+Finally we went for a simplified